Infineon/mtb-example-wifi-tcp-client/README.md

 7. Ensure that the Python interpreter (see **Software Setup**) is installed on your computer.

 8. Open a command shell from the project directory and run the Python TCP server (*tcp_server.py*).
-Note that script will not run in the *modus-shell*.
 In the command shell opened in the project directory, type in the following command:

    ```
    python tcp_server.py